 As to the other of the two scholars, Yuan Dschau, he was not so fortunate.
 When he came home he found that his wife and child had long since died, and his grand-children and great-grand-children were mostly useless people.
 So he did not remain long, but returned to the hills.
 Yet Liu Tschen remained for some years with his family, then taking his wife with him, went again to the Tai Hills and was seen no more.

-This tale is placed in the reign of the Emperor Ming Di (58-75 CE).
-Its motive is that of the legend of the Seven Sleepers, and is often found in Chinese fairy tales.
+Wilhelm 1921.
+The tale is placed in the reign of the Emperor Ming Di (58-75 CE).
+Its motive is that of the legend of the Seven Sleepers, which is often found in Chinese fairy tales.

 Once, far away in the Ku Mountains, a man called Pien Ho found a piece of rock that he saw contained jade inside itself.
 He took the rock to court and presented it to King Li.
 The king ordered the jewelled to examine it, and got the report back: "It is merely a stone."